Chromosome Analysis, Blood for Malignancy

 MLabs provides all the supplies necessary for the collection of specimens.Test FAQ

 Visit our provider FAQ and learn about common questions to ordering tests.

-Rule out acquired chromosomal abnormalities in chronic and acute leukemia.
-If the patient has at least 10% blasts (or a combination of blasts, promyelocytes and myelocytes totaling 10%) a peripheral blood sample may be useful, however, note that a bone marrow sample is preferred.
+Rule out acquired chromosomal abnormalities associated with hematologic disease.
+If the patient has at least 10% blasts (or a combination of blasts, promyelocytes and myelocytes totaling 10%) a peripheral blood sample may be useful, however, a bone marrow sample is preferred.